raoul2000/yii2-workflow/guide/workflow-creation.md

 For example, if we have a status with "draft" that belong to the workflow 'post', the absolute status Id is 'post/draft'.

-Most of the time, you will not use absolute status id, but note that internally they are required by the WorkflowPhpSource component.
+Most of the time, you will not use absolute status id, but note that internally they are required by the *WorkflowPhpSource* component.

 ## Workflow Provider

-A *Workflow provider* is a class that is contains the method `getDefinition()` who returns an array.
-This array is the description of our workflow
+A *Workflow provider* is a class that implements the *IWorkflowDefinitionProvider* interface which defines a single method : `getDefinition()`.
+This method must return the description of our workflow as a PHP array.

 *PostWorkflow.php in @app/models*
 ```php